vietmap-company/vietmap_automotive_flutter/README.md

 ## Getting Started

 1. Add the plugin to your `pubspec.yaml` file.
-Replace `VIETMAP_AUTOMOTIVE_FLUTTER_VERSION` with the latest version of the plugin.:

 ```yaml
 dependencies:
   vietmap_automotive_flutter: ^0.0.2
 ```

-2. Import Android auto module to your `setting.gradle` file:
+2. Import Android auto module to bottom of your `setting.gradle` file (top level function).
+Replace `VIETMAP_AUTOMOTIVE_FLUTTER_VERSION` with the latest version of the plugin.:
 ```gradle

 def relativePath = ""